 Description

-A pair of model cottages built in 1847-8.
-Designed by the architect Henry Roberts in Tudor style for the Tunbridge Wells Branch of 'The Society for Improving the Condition of the Labouring Classes'.
-Some late C20 additions and alterations are not of special interest.
+Nos.
+10 and 12 Newcomen Road are a pair of model cottages built in 1847-1848.
+They were designed by the architect Henry Roberts in a Tudor style for the Tunbridge Wells Branch of 'The Society for Improving the Condition of the Labouring Classes'.
+There have been some late 20th-century additions and alterations that are not of special interest.

-MATERIALS: red brick in Flemish bond with vitrified headers, and sandstone dressings.
-The slate roof has a central brick chimneystack.
+The cottages are constructed from red brick in Flemish bond with vitrified headers, and feature sandstone dressings.
+The slate roof includes a central brick chimneystack.

-EXTERIOR: the projecting central sections have wooden casement windows in sandstone surrounds with hood moulds above, gabled dormers above with moulded barge-boards, and doorcases with four-panelled doors in sandstone surrounds with hood moulds over.
-The recessed end bays have wooden casement windows with sandstone surrounds and hood moulds over, and attic gabled dormers with moulded barge-boards.
-The gables to the side elevations also have moulded barge-boards.
+The buildings have a symmetrical rectangular plan with one storey and attics, each cottage having two windows.
+The projecting central sections feature wooden casement windows set in sandstone surrounds with hood moulds above.
+Gabled dormers above have moulded barge-boards, and the doorcases contain four-panelled doors also in sandstone surrounds with hood moulds over.
+The recessed end bays have wooden casement windows with sandstone surrounds and hood moulds, as well as attic gabled dormers with moulded barge-boards.
+The gables on the side elevations also display moulded barge-boards.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.